neemoh/ATAR/README.md

 ![example_screenshots](https://github.com/neemoh/ATAR/blob/master/resources/Screenshot_references_frames.png)

-## TODO: Augmented Reality
-Things to explain: camera.
-Calibrations (intrinsic, extrinsic)

-intrinsic calib files: make a folder named camera_info in the .ros folder in your
-                       home directory and copy the default_intrinsics.yaml file from the /ATAR/resources folder in camera_info.
 ### AR Camera
 This class used to interface with a camera through ros is similar to what the Manipulator class is for a robot arm.
 It reads images, intrinsic and